opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 Use this LoadBalancer URL to access ArgoCD UI from your browser

-The initial password for the `admin` account is auto-generated and stored as clear text in the field `password` in a secret named `argocd-initial-admin-secret` in your Argo CD installation namespace.
+The initial password for the `admin` account is auto-generated and stored in the field `password` in a secret named `argocd-initial-admin-secret` in your Argo CD installation namespace.
 You can simply retrieve this password using kubectl:

-??? warning inline end "Note"
+??? warning inline end "Warning"

     In Production, You should delete the `argocd-initial-admin-secret` from the Argo CD namespace once you change the password.
 The secret serves no other purpose than to store the initially generated password in clear and can safely be deleted at any time.
 It will be re-created on demand by Argo CD if a new admin password must be re-generated.